-Sivuyile Manxoyi February 2020 Sivuyile@saao.ac.za
+Sivuyile Manxoyi February 2021 Sivuyile@saao.ac.za

 High in the south-east, the great ship Argo Navis from Greek mythology sails across our night skies, along the sea of stars that make up the bulk of our Milky Way Galaxy.
-Try identify the bright stars in the three constellations that traditionally make up Argo: Carina (keel), Vela (sails) and Puppis (stern).
+Try to identify the bright stars in the three constellations that traditionally make up Argo: Carina (keel), Vela (sails), and Puppis (stern).
 Vela, or the 'False Cross', has been known to fool casual observers with its similar appearance to Crux in the Southern Cross, which lies further south.
 Overhead towards the north, Canis Major (big dog) and Canis Minor (little dog) sit close to Orion (hunter) on either side of the Milky Way.
-Together the bright stars Betelgeuse (in Orion), Procyon (in Canis Minor) and Sirius (in Canis Major) form the easily recognizable 'Summer Triangle' (or 'Winter Triangle' in the northern hemisphere).
+Together the bright stars Betelgeuse (in Orion), Procyon (in Canis Minor), and Sirius (in Canis Major) form the easily recognizable 'Summer Triangle' (or 'Winter Triangle' in the Northern Hemisphere).
+Towards the west, look out for Taurus (bull) with its red giant star Aldebaran.
+The bright reddish planet Mars can be seen below Taurus, setting a few hours after sunset.
+The Moon will be in the evening sky until 4 February, and then from 13 February with this month's Full Moon, also called the 'Dassie Moon', occurring on 27 February.
+Visit https://cfah.org.za/fullmoon/ to read all about the Centre for Astronomical Heritage's project to establish a uniquely South African set of Full Moon names.